-- To reduce the number of (near-)ground collisions between an aircraft and other aircraft, obstacles or vehicles while the aircraft is moving on the ground, either towed or under its own power. - To reduce the number of loading-related events with the potential to negatively impact aircraft flight characteristics. - To reduce the number of cases of ground aircraft damage during servicing-related events.
+- To reduce the number of (near-)ground collisions between an aircraft and other aircraft, obstacles or vehicles while the aircraft is moving on the ground, either towed or under its own power. - To reduce the number of cases of ground aircraft damage during servicing-related events.